Producing Pulse Starch

-Compared to many other naturally occurring starches, pulse starches contain high levels of amylose (29 – 50%) and contain low concentrations (<1%) of minor components such as lipids or proteins (Hoover et al, 2010).
-As a result of their high amylose content, pulse starches display increased enzymatic resistance which makes them less susceptible to digestion within the body and is attributed to a lower glycemic index upon consumption.
+Compared to many other naturally occurring starches, pea, lentil and bean starches contain very high levels of amylose (29 – 50%) and contain low concentrations (<1%) of minor components such as lipids or proteins (Hoover et al., 2010).

 |Pulse||Starch (%db)||Amylose (%starch)|